mjungmath/mjungmath.github.io/_pages/about.md

 I am currently affiliated at the Vrije Universiteit in Amsterdam as junior lecturer, where I am pursuing my doctorate in mathematics under the supervision of [Thomas Rot](http://www.few.vu.nl/~trt800/).

-My research interests range from algebraic to geometric topology.
+My research interests range from algebraic to geometric topology with a pinch of functional analysis.
-Basically, I like everything that can be comprised in a picture.
+The beauty of mathematics is its artistry.
-To me, using differentiable and geometric structures to derive topological properties radiates a certain beauty.
+One picture can tell everything you need to know, it encompasses a whole proof, and it is simply beautiful.

 Alongside, I am interested in computational mathematics, with a special emphasis on SageMath.
 I contribute to the SageMath project, primarily focusing on the development of the sub-project SageManifolds.